movidius/ncappzoo/MAKEFILE_GUIDANCE.md

 ### App Makefile **required targets**:
   - make help : Display make targets and descriptions.
-  - make data : Download data (images, etc) if no data download required, empty target.
+  - make data : Download data (images, etc.) If no data download required create empty target.
-  - make deps : Download/Prepare/compile networks if not needed create empty target
+  - make deps : Download/Prepare/compile networks.
+If not needed create empty target.
   - make all : Prepares everything needed to run the application including other projects in the repository.
 Should not run application, should not popup GUI.
   - make run : Runs the application with default parameters if needed.
   - make clean : Removes all the files in this project directory that may get created when making or running this project.
 Should not clean other projects in the repository.